djwrisley/RLAC/_posts/2025-02-11-corpus-assignment1-S25.md

 Here are some other ideas in PG:

-- Arthur Conan Doyle, famous for having written the Adventures of Sherlock Holmes, is the author of more than 150 books in PG and in many genres.
-Pick three.
+- [Arthur Conan Doyle](https://gutenberg.org/ebooks/search/?query=Arthur+Conan+Doyle&submit_search=Go%21), famous for having written the Adventures of Sherlock Holmes, is the author of more than 150 books in PG and in many genres.

 - PG has five books by [Gandhi](https://gutenberg.org/ebooks/search/?query=gandhi&submit_search=Go%21) and a few more about him.

-- PG has 60 texts by Sir Richard Burton(https://gutenberg.org/ebooks/author/898) and
+- PG has 60 texts by [Sir Richard Burton](https://gutenberg.org/ebooks/author/898).

 ### B. Three books on a similar topic from Project Gutenberg.